 - Blank JIT Other Support Document

-- Sample RPPR Other Support: An example of an RPPR Other Support Document: As includes an example of how to include Industry Clinical Trials on the Other Support Document.
+- Sample RPPR Other Support: An example of an RPPR Other Support Document: An example of an Other Support document to be include as part of an NIH Progress Report (RPPR).
+Also includes an example of how to include Industry Clinical Trials on the Other Support Document.

 - DOD Example